ARTICLE 1

 Section 3.
 Membership requirements for the GPA in STEM classes only is determined from the last grading period.

 Section 4.
-The Chapter advisor determines eligibility in all cases.
+The Chapter advisor or the Individual Global Member with approval from NSTEM determines eligibility in all cases.

 Section 5.
 A student must satisfy the following minimum requirements to be eligible for membership, and then must satisfy this criteria each year in order to maintain membership.
 Minimum member requirements are as follows:

 - (a) Academic Standards: Chapter student members must achieve an average grade of a minimum of 85 (or a B, 3.0 on a 4.0 score, or equivalent standard of excellence) in all STEM courses only for the last grading period.
-A Chapter may require a higher level of academic performance in STEM disciplines but may not reduce the GPA requirement.
-A Chapter may not impose academic standards for non-STEM courses.
+A Chapter or Individual Global Member may require a higher level of academic performance in STEM disciplines but may not reduce the GPA requirement.
+A Chapter or Individual Global Member may not impose academic standards for non-STEM courses.

-- (b) Academic Curriculum: To fulfill NSTEM’s member minimum requirements for STEM curricular hours, the Chapter advisor decides which STEM courses from the student’s course of studies qualify.
+- (b) Academic Curriculum: To fulfill NSTEM’s member minimum requirements for STEM curricular hours, the Chapter advisor or Individual Global Member with approval from NSTEM decides which STEM courses from the student’s course of studies qualify.
 NSTEM requires that courses are in STEM disciplines.
-Interdisciplinary courses that include STEM disciplines are encouraged and the Chapter advisor determines classroom applicability.
-Chapter members must complete the following minimum number of hours of STEM courses over the past 12 months during school hours:
+Interdisciplinary courses that include STEM disciplines are encouraged and the Chapter advisor or Individual Global Member with approval from NSTEM determines classroom applicability.
+All Chapter members and Individual Global Members must complete the following minimum number of hours of STEM courses over the past 12 months during school hours:

 - (i) Grades Kindergarten through 2: no requirement